kencalx/REDMAX-11/README.md

 # REDMAX-11
 A root module that enables previously disabled native hardware and software features within Redmagic OS

+PLEASE NOTE: This was created and tested with the Redmagic 11 Pro gloval version, these tweaks may not work on other models.

 After looking through the stock build properties and reserching, I identified the following paramaters to change:

 ro.vendor.feature.feature_new_private_space "true"